lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 - Then, just like you have in Excel, there are vertical and horizontal scroll bars to move up and down rows and left and right across columns.

-> e.
-Next let's look at the various worksheet tabs at the bottom of the Excel file, from left to right:
+b.
+On the right side of your screen you'll see a drop-down menu labeled VIEW.
+This is how you choose what would otherwise appear as tabs at the bottom of your Excel workbook.
+Click the down arrow to see the various worksheets available:

+      -  SPTransfers: data about Suicide Prevention transfers
+      -  dataDiag: data about Diagnoses
+      -  dataHF: data about Health Factors
+      -  dataMeas: data about Measures or flag names
+      -  vizDiag: visuals or charts about Diagnoses
+      -  vizHF: visuals or charts about Health Factors
+      -  vizEnc: visuals or charts about Encounters, types of visits
+      -  visMeas: visuals or charts about Measures or flag names
+      -  CCParams: parameters for the *MTL* Care Coordination module
+      -  MMParams: parameters for the *MTL* Medication Management module
+      -  PSYParams: parameters for the *MTL* Psychotherapy module
+      -  AggParams: parameters for the *MTL* Aggregate module

 - Control - you can click on the cell next to the word "Station" and select your station number, then click "Get Clinic List"

 - ClinicSelection - this is where you select the the clinics your team would like to include in your dataset

-- SPTransfers - data about Suicide Prevention transfers

-> f.
-Now let's look at the various worksheet tabs at the bottom of the Excel file:

-2. Let's explore the information available in the BISL sharepoint splash page

-Click on the View dropdown.
-What View options are there and what do they mean?

-Count: Aggregate Data for Viz trends
+- Count: Aggregate Data for Viz trends
-Data: Sortable report of data
+- Data: Sortable report of data
-Diag: Diagnostic data
+- Diag: Diagnostic data
-Enc: Encounter types of visits
+- Enc: Encounter types of visits
-HF: Health Factors data related to visits
+- HF: Health Factors data related to visits
-Meas: Measures or flag names
+- Meas: Measures or flag names
 Viz: Visualization of trends
 What filtering options are available?